jayantkathuria7/book-recommender-site/README.md

-Here's the updated version of the README file based on the additional details you provided:

----

 # 📚 Book Recommender App

 A **Streamlit**-based Book Recommender app that allows users to explore popular books, search for specific books, and receive personalized book recommendations based on content similarity and genre-based factors.
 This app helps users discover new books to read with ease.